vrthra/haskell-shell/README.md

 * Need an RStudio like interface (or the plan9 drawterm) that can handle arbitrary drawing, but this is much later.
 * We should be able to use multiple named streams indicated by a starting : after a pipe.
 * Repurpose > for arithmetic. define '>' as a command to write to files.
 So `ls -1 | wc -l |>out` should work, and so should `seq | where $1 > 2` also should work.
 Similarly, use `<` as cat.
+* Easily definable literal syntax with standard definitions for lots of common units, and their conversions. (like rebol) for example, it should be possible to define email syntax in regex, and a literal to input this email, units for meters, centi meters, grams, converters for suffixes like Mega, Kilo etc.

 * rm should remove files given in stdin by default rather than files given in args, and it should print the names of files it was unable to remove into stream :no.